Solar energy makes sense for Garfield County businesses

 CLEER manages the programs and services of Garfield Clean Energy.

 Federal tax credits, utility rebates and financing options make solar energy a smart investment for many commercial property owners.

 Federal Tax Credit: Great news!
-Congress extended this program in late 2020 with the following deadlines:
+Congress has extended this program with the following deadlines: